okeeffed/developer-notes/manual/System-Design/Designing-Data-Intensive-Systems.md

 - B faster for reads
 - B-Tree must write everything twice (write-ahead log and potential multi-writes to tree pages)
 - Log structured indexes also rewrite data multiple times.
 This is known as "write amplification" and is a concern for SSDs.
+- LSM trees compress files better

+### The downsides of LSM-Trees

+- Compaction process can sometimes interfere with ongoing reads/writes.